luminous-software/time-savers/docs-source/index.md

 To enable the toolbar, right-click in a blank spot on the toolbar area, and select *Time Savers*.
-Like all other Visual Studio toolbars, you can remove any commands that you feel you don't need, or even add exisitng Visual Studio commands to it.
+Like all other Visual Studio toolbars, you can remove any commands that you feel you don't need, or even add existing Visual Studio commands to it.

 ### Time Savers Menu